Monitoring and Evaluation (M&E)

 • DfID VSO Volunteering for Development, global

-Reviewer specialisms: ethics and safeguarding, integration of gender equality, disability and social inclusion, human rights approaches, bias, free, prior, and informed consent, non-text-based consent methods, socio-cultural context, media and communications for development, creative and co-design methods.
+Reviewer Specialisms: ethics and safeguarding, integration of gender equality, disability and social inclusion, human rights approaches, bias, free, prior, and informed consent, non-text-based consent methods, socio-cultural context, media and communications for development, creative and co-design methods.